fixie-ai/ai-jsx/packages/docs/docs/contributing/index.md

 - Build something and let us know what's easy/challenging/surprising.
 - Experiment with ways to embed AI directly in UIs and discover which best practices / patterns emerge.
 - Look at the `batteries` (e.g. `NaturalLanguageRouter`, `UseTools`) and rework them / build alternate versions.
+- Build better dev tools.
+The Ink app is pretty rough.
+Maybe we want a web app?
 - Build out other currently-unimplemented ideas from the [aspirational README](https://github.com/fixie-ai/ai-jsx/blob/main/docs/internal/aspirational-readme.md).

 ## Example Demos